 Advanced Diploma in Law and Education

 Many laws impact the day–to–day running of schools, from admissions policies, to liability for negligence, to the place of religion in the classroom.
-In the modern educational environment, it is essential that principals, assistant principals, home school liaisons, teachers of all levels and those in management positions are familiar with this legal matrix.
+In the modern educational environment, it is essential that everyone involved in education in Ireland are familiar with this legal matrix.

 PROGRAMME AIMS AND LEARNING OUTCOMES

 This course will provide a comprehensive overview of law and education, with a focus on both domestic and European law in the area.